You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 The two most popular hair transplant procedures are follicular unit transplantation and follicular unit extraction:

-- Follicular unit transplantation (FUT): FUT is the more “classic” method.
-It involves removing some skin from the back of your scalp, where there is an abundance of hair, and reinserting the hair follicles into the part of the scalp where you are experiencing hair loss.
+FUT is the more “classic” method.
+It involves removing some skin from the back of your scalp where there’s an abundance of hair, removing the follicles from that strip of skin, and then reinserting the hair follicles into the part of the scalp where you’re experiencing hair loss.

 3. Laser treatment